 So, how much do online reputation management services cost?
-That’s a question that, unfortunately, can really only be answered with a “it depends” type of answer.
-Let me explain.
+That’s a question that, unfortunately, can really only be answered with a “it depends” type of answer, just like I mentioned earlier.
+Let me explain this further.

 As someone who provides online reputation management services, I can tell you that the cost of online reputation management really depends on how much time is required to manage your online reputation.
 Just like a lot of other services, a lawyer may charge a certain fee as a one-time fee to handle your case.
 And a lawyer may charge another fee as a retainer: a fee that you must pay every month.
 Some fees are higher than others.